patmatheson/contemptbot/README.md

 /contempt list user #discordUsername# - See how many contempts someone has
 /contempt list all - Show all contempts on discord server

+A contempt can also be sent from User Context Menu, under Apps > Send Contempt